vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/bibliography.md

 Muller-Ortega , Paul Eduardo . * The Triadic Heart of Śiva * .
 Albany : SUNY Press , 1989 .

-Silburn , Lilian. * Kuṇḍ alinī: The Energy of the Depths * .
+Silburn , Lilian. * Kuṇḍalinī: The Energy of the Depths * .
 Albany : State University of New York Press , 1988 .

 White , David Gordon . * Kiss of the Yoginī: “Tantric Sex” in Its South Asian Contexts* Chicago : University of Chicago Press , 2003 .